Yolololo15/Yolololo15.github.io/Documentation/Jumps.md

 There are commands to provide this functionalities.

 ### Labels ###
-For a more intuitive development, you can label lines with the ":" prefix, so you can know what is the line that you want to jump in
+You can create a label instead of calling a function by putting the desired label name in colum 2 and prefixing it with ":", so you can know what does that line.
+This can be a little confusing se [here](Examples/Labels.csv) is an example of how to use it.

 ### JMPABS (Jump absolute) ###
 Jump to a specific line on the attack
 * AbsoluteLineNumber

 ### JMPREL (Jump relative) ###
 Jump to a line number relative to the current one.
-Note that this command jumps only forward.
+Positive numbers jump forward, and negative numbers jump backward
 * RelativeLineNumber

 ### JMPZ (Jump zero) ###